javascript-obfuscator/javascript-obfuscator/README.md

 Adds anti-debugging measures to the VM runtime.
 Detects debugger presence and alters behavior when debugging is detected.

-### `vmRuntimeOpcodeDerivation`
-Type: `boolean` Default: `false`

-Derives the opcode mapping table at runtime from a seed value instead of hardcoding it.
-The seed is stored in the bytecode and used to generate the opcode-to-handler mapping via Fisher-Yates shuffle during execution.

 ### `vmStatefulOpcodes`
 Type: `boolean` Default: `false`